mlabs-haskell/lambda-buffers/docs/haskell.md

 ## Record types

-The types `Document` and `Chapter` have been declared as record types in the LamdaBuffers schema using the `record` keyword.
+The types `Document` and `Chapter` have been declared as record types in the LambdaBuffers schema using the `record` keyword.

 Like with product types, they become Haskell `newtype` if they have a single type in their body, otherwise they are `data`.